paregorios/demarc/README.md

 * xsl/diss2inst.xsl : an XSLT file whose purpose in life is to extract information about the "instances of boundary demarcation and dispute" that I identified in the dissertation from the elliottDiss.xml and serialize it to a more tractable XML form on the basis of which subsequent work can continue.
 Possible eventual products include: standalone files (XML:TEI, HTML) for each instance, stable URIs for each instance, RDF for each instance.

-You may get some further idea of where I think I'm going next by looking at what's in TODO.txt.
+You may get some further idea of where I think I'm going next by looking at what's in TODO.md.

 For questions, comments, or critiques, please email me at tom.elliott@nyu.edu.